p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 + `MasterArbitrationUpdate`
 + `SetForwardingPipelineConfigRequest`
 + `WriteRequest`

+A client may send a message with an `election_id` of 0, and this is always interpreted by the server to be lower than any other `election_id` value, and indicates that, when sending that message, the client is not attempting to become the master client.

 There is no known use case for a P4 data plane to know election id values.